Khamies/Piano-VAE/README.md

 ## Play with the model

 To play with the model, a jupyter notebook has been provided, you can find it [here](https://github.com/Khamies/Piano-VAE/blob/main/Play_with_model.ipynb)

+### Acknowledgement

+- Big thanks to @montaserFath for reviewing the code!

 ### Citation